biointec/columba/README.md

 ```bash
 ./columba-build ../example/genome.hs.chr_21
 ```
 The index files are then written to the same folder.
-Your directory structure will look like:
+Your directory structure will now look like:
  ```
     .
     ├── cmake